grscheller/neovim-notes/basicTextEditing.md

 ## Visual Mode

-This mode allows you to select region of text by visually highlighting regions that can then be modified.
+This mode allows you to select region of text by visually highlighting, and then modify as a unit.

 To enter *Visual Mode* from *Normal Mode*